 The Cameleon is compatible with a few more seats than its little brother the Bugaboo Bee3 Combo.
-With the purchase of adapters you can use the Britax B-Safe 35, B-Safe, and B-Safe 35 Elite; the Chicco Keyfit 30 and the Chicco Keyfit; the Cybex Aton 2 and the Aton Q; the Maxi-Cosi Mico, Mico AP, Mico NXT, and the Maxi-Cosi Prezi; and the Peg Perego Primo Viaggio 4-35.
-We tested this stroller with the Chicco Keyfit 30 and the Peg Perego.
+With the purchase of adapters you can use the Britax B-Safe 35, B-Safe, and B-Safe 35 Elite; the Chicco Keyfit 30 (adapters above left) and the Chicco Keyfit; the Cybex Aton 2 and the Aton Q; the Maxi-Cosi Mico, Mico AP, Mico NXT, and the Maxi-Cosi Prezi; and the Peg Perego Primo Viaggio 4-35 (adapters above right).
+We tested this stroller with the Chicco Keyfit 30 and the Peg Perego Primo Viaggio 4-35.

 If you already own the Cameleon, we recommend the Chicco Keyfit 30 adapter and car seat.
-Alternatively, you could try using any other option where the adapter is a loop style connection as opposed to the two side attachments.
-We suggest avoiding the Peg Perego seat and any other with the side connection at all costs.
+Alternatively, you could try using other options with the loop style connection as opposed to the two side attachments.

 Weight and Folded Size

-The smaller footprint of this product makes it easier in tight spots, but it doesn't turn as well as some of the others with more flex in the frame and handlebar than some of the other options.
-This one is still relatively easy to push on hard surfaces with two hands.
-One hand is possible, but it isn't easy, and you aren't likely to do it.
-This stroller has two modes, one for off-road, which makes the pushing on rougher terrain easier, but neither mode is great, and we had some tipping problems in off-road mode, and both wheels got stuck in the grate when we tried pushing it over.
+The Cameleon is better than average for maneuverability.
+The smaller footprint of this product makes it easier to move in tight spots, but it doesn't turn as well as some of the competition thanks to flexing in the frame and handlebar.
+This stroller is relatively easy to push on hard surfaces with two hands, and while one hand is possible, you probably won't do it.
+This stroller has two modes, one for off-road, which makes the pushing on rougher terrain easier, but neither mode is great, and we had some tipping problems in off-road mode, and both wheels got stuck in the grate.

 Ease of Use

-This stroller has single action brakes that are easy to set and release.
-It is a handbrake model, and you need to make sure you are cautious when releasing the brake, so it doesn't slap you in the back of the hand.
-The brake is stiffer than other hand brakes we've seen in other products, but it is still pretty easy.
+This stroller has a single action hand brake that is easy to use, but you need to use caution when releasing the brake, so it doesn't slap you in the back of the hand.
+The brake is stiffer than other hand brakes, but it is still pretty easy.

-The canopy on this stroller is large with no additional ventilation or peek-a-boo window.
-However, the canopy doesn't work with the car seat adapters, so it won't be a problem until later.
-Because some products allow the use of the native canopy which increases baby's protection from the elements, it is a shame when it doesn't work.
-The lack of stroller shade means you will need to rely on the canopy that comes with the car seat as baby's only source of protection from the sun and other elements.
+The canopy doesn't work with the car seat adapters, which means you will need to rely on the canopy that comes with the car seat as baby's protection from the elements.

 Ease of Setup